• Skip to primary navigation

 Notes

-*If you don't have access to vacuum packed tofu, use the water-packed variety instead.
-Drain and press a 14 ounce block, and it will get you to the right size.
+*If you don’t have access to vacuum-packed tofu, use the water-packed variety instead.
+Drain and press 1 ½ (14-ounce) blocks, and it will get you to the right amount.
+(Because of the water in water-packed tofu, once you press it, each block will be about 10-ounces of tofu.)

 Nutrition